 Thriving With Bipolar

-How our in-house brand Thriving With Bipolar reached 48.3K monthly views on Instagram with just 1,154 followers.
+How Thriving With Bipolar reached 230k monthly views on Instagram with just less than 2k followers.

-TWB (@thrivewithbipolar) is our in-house brand at Priceless Copy, built to connect with the bipolar community through storytelling, strategy, and lived experience.
+TWB (@thrivewithbipolar) was built to connect with the bipolar community through storytelling, strategy, and lived experience.

 This isn’t just a brand.
 It’s personal.